Dry Skin – FAQs

 Why does skin dryness occur?

-Dry skin occurs when the natural moisture barrier of the outer layer of the skin is disrupted.
+It occurs when the natural moisture barrier of the outer layer of the skin is disrupted.
 This leads to a loss of hydration and the penetration of irritants that can cause sensitivity and discomfort.

-What factors contribute to dry skin?
+What factors contribute to the problem?

 Both external and internal factors can lead to dry skin.
 Environmental conditions such as wind, low air humidity, extreme temperatures and UV rays can all play a role.
 Furthermore, lifestyle habits and internal factors can also contribute to skin dryness.
 These include dehydration, diet, certain medications, hormones, diseases and natural ageing.